 The latest model features Apple's M1 Chip which is designed exclusively for use on Mac and integrates the CPU, GPU, Neural Engine, I/O, and more into a single system for a boosted Mac mini unlike any that have come before it.
 With the price for the entry-level 8GB RAM / 256GB SSD model at $99 off, this is one of the best ways to score yourself a more affordable Mac.

-The Fitbit Sense is currently close to $90 off at Amazon which marks one of its best prices yet!
+The Fitbit Sense is currently close to $50 off at Amazon right now.
 This smartwatch can last for over 6 days with each charge and includes features like built-in GPS, heart rate tracking, and an on-wrist skin temperature sensor.

 In the market for a new TV?
 The LG CX-series OLED models are the pick of the bunch for Apple fans and you can save on them at Amazon.
 These not only support the Apple TV app but they also have built-in AirPlay 2 and even HomeKit support.
 Save as much as $350 across different sizes.